-The parallel port provides access for control and configuration of all the DS21Q55's features.
-The extended system information bus (ESIB) function allows up to eight transceivers (or 2 DS21Q55s) to be accessed by a single read for interrupt status or other user-selectable alarm status information.
+The parallel port provides access for control and configuration of the DS2155's features.
+The extended system information bus (ESIB) function allows up to eight transceivers to be accessed by a single read for interrupt status or other user-selectable alarm status information.
 Diagnostic capabilities include loopbacks, PRBS pattern generation/detection, and 16-bit loop-up and loop-down code generation and detection.